 The Endicotts continued to live at 31 Hereford during the 1935-1936 winter season, but spent the next season in Florida.

 During the 1936-1937 winter season, 31 Hereford was the home of shoe manufacturer Wilfred R. Shrigley and his wife, Constance (Jackson) Shrigley.
 They previously had lived in Salem.
 They also maintained home on Marblehead Neck.

 On September 7, 1939, the Boston Safe Deposit and Trust Company foreclosed on a mortgage it held on 31 Hereford and took possession of the property.

 On September 12, 1939, 31 Hereford was purchased from the bank by Caroline Stevenson (Saltonstall) Mack, the wife of Harold A. Mack.
 They previously had lived at 31 Fairfield.
 That same month, he filed for (and subsequently received) permission to remodel the interior of the house.
 It remained a single-family dwelling.

 Harold Mack was an importer with offices and a store, The Artisans, at 165 Newbury.
 Caroline Mack was Secretary of the Consumers League of Massachusetts and an active environmental conservationist.

 Harold Mack died in January of 1968.
 Caroline Mack continued to live at 31 Hereford until her death in November of 1983.

-31 Hereford remained a two-family dwelling in 2014.
+31 Hereford continued to be assessed as a two-family dwelling in 2021.